nusex/nusex/docs/source/using/init.rst

 You will be asked to provide some information to help nusex dynamically fill in information when deploying templates.
 You will need to provide:

-- Your name (or the name you wish to be credited using)
+- Your name, or the name you want to use for your projects
-- Your email (or a company/organisation email)
+- Your email, or the email of your company/organisation
 - Your GitHub/Gitlab/BitBucket (or other sevice) user profile link (for example: https://github.com/parafoxia)

 nusex does store more configuration information, but you cannot set this through the CLI right now -- a command to allow you to do this is planned for version 0.2.
 You can find the created configuration file in **/home/[username]/.config/nusex/user.nsc** (Linux & macOS) or **C:/Users/[username]/.nusex/user.nsc** (Windows).
 It is safe to edit the file manually, so long as you don't change any of the keys.